 Natural Latex

-For those in search of a foam mattress without memory foam, natural latex foam emerges as the perfect alternative.
+For those in search of a foam mattress without memory foam, natural latex foam emerges as the main alternative.
 Derived from the sap of the rubber tree, a latex mattress serves as a completely natural foam option.
 Through purification and processing of the liquid sap, a foam is created that offers numerous advantages over memory foam, particularly in terms of responsiveness and cooling properties.

 Types of Natural Latex Foam